wolliq/ollama-web-agent/README.md

 → You can install `faiss-cpu` or switch to the NumPy-based vector index variant (see alternative implementation in README notes or adapt code to a fallback).

 **No vectors / Empty embeddings**
-→ Ensure `ollama pull nomic-embed-text` and that the embedding endpoint is reachable.
+→ Ensure `ollama pull qwen3-embedding:0.6b` and that the embedding endpoint is reachable.

 ---